Penicillin was first used in the 1940s to treat gonorrhea infecti... | Channels for Pearson+

 Penicillin was first used in the 1940s to treat gonorrhea infections produced by the bacterium Neisseria gonorrhoeae.
 In 1984, according to the CDC, fewer than 1% of gonorrhea infections were caused by penicillin-resistant N. gonorrhoeae.
 By 1990, more than 10% of cases were penicillin-resistant, and a few years later the level of resistance was at greater than 95%.
 Almost every year the CDC issues new treatment guidelines for gonorrhea that identify the recommended antibiotic drugs and dosages.

-What are the short-term implications of these frequent changes for physicians and clinics that treat sexually transmitted diseases like gonorrhea and for individuals infected with gonorrhea?
+What are the long-term implications of these frequent changes in treatment recommendations for the patient population?

 Master Transformation with a bite sized video explanation from Kylia GoodnerStart learning